Establishing Fair Alimony Payments

 Tax Issues And Spousal Maintenance

-A tax revision enacted late in 2017 substantively changed the federal income tax system, repealing the deduction for alimony payments by the payor and corresponding inclusion as income by the recipient.
+A tax revision enacted late in 2017 substantively changed the federal income tax system, repealing the deduction for alimony payments by the payer and corresponding inclusion as income by the recipient.
 This revision is applicable to divorce or separation agreements entered into after Dec.
 31, 2018, or divorce or separation agreements modified after Dec.
 31, 2018, if they specifically reference this provision.

 Contact Us For Skilled Spousal Support Guidance